 If the TOE supports handling of X.509v3 certificates and provides a trust store, the evaluator shall review the guidance documentation to determine that it provides sufficient information for the administrator to configure and maintain the trust store in a secure way.
 If the TOE supports loading of CA certificates, the evaluator shall review the guidance documentation to determine that it provides sufficient information for the administrator to securely load CA certificates into the trust store.
-The evaluator shall also review the guidance documentation to determine that it provides sufficient also review the guidance documentation to determine that it provides sufficient also review the guidance documentation to determine that it provides shall also review the guidance documentation to determine that it explains how to designate a CA certificate a trust anchor.
+The evaluator shall also review the guidance documentation to determine that it explains how to designate a CA certificate a trust anchor.